Touga. <- Previous • Next -> Yuuko.

 I notice three times when Akio fully absorbs Utena’s attention.
 She freezes and briefly disconnects from the universe, staring at Akio and so lost in her feelings that she can’t act.
 1. Episode 30 after Akio has rescued her from the teachers and tells her that she is a dear friend.
 He says “let’s go” and walks off, but she stares after him for seconds, unmoving.
 2. Episode 31, when their hands touch on the first aid box.
 See the stupid face.
 3. In episode 35, in the setup for the Second Seduction, after Akio rescues her from the fall off Touga’s horse.
 See Second Seduction - the rescue.

 It is Utena falling for a patriarchal illusion of first love.
 She believes the story of what first love is like.
 In reality, it goes differently for everybody, and is often fuzzy or uncertain.
 Her love of Dios is an earlier patriarchal illusion and could count as the first.
 At the start of episode 30 she wonders if Dios kissing her tears away counts as her first kiss.
-But Utena’s love of Anthy is her first real love, and Utena is so unprepared that she can’t recognize it.
+But Utena’s love of Anthy is her real first love, and Utena is so unprepared that she can’t recognize it.
 That is the power of Akio’s stories.

 Jay Scott <jay@satirist.org>